 Brampton School Rankings: Brampton’s Best Schools

 If you’re a concerned parent looking for a really great district for your children to live in, unfortunately Brampton has fewer places than other cities that might qualify as “great school districts”.
 Along with Milton, they have struggled to produce schools that have excellent pass-rates on the EQAO test scores the Ontario government establishes every year for all publicly-funded schools in the province.
-However, the good news is that I have seen some improvement over the last three years, and I hope this trend continues.
+However, the good news is that I have seen some improvement over the last four years, and I hope this trend continues.

 Perhaps it can be argued that in Brampton, much of this can be attested to lower-than-average household income levels and the large numbers of recent immigrants and ESL students in their schools.
 Perhaps not.
 It’s certainly up for debate.
 What is definitely interesting is that Brampton has two “balanced calendar” schools that are doing much better, EQAO-wise, than almost all other schools, and now the Peel Board has plans to add more balanced-calendar schools in the future.